Threadseeker/frontend/docs/api.md

 This document describes the API endpoints required to integrate with the Threadseeker frontend.
 This is helpful when you are building your own backend service that 100% compatible with this frontend.

+To view the OpenAPI doc for the real backend service of Threadseeker, check out [here](doc.threadseeker.app)

 ## Concepts

 [Threadseeker](https://threadseeker.app) is implemented with task-based approach for Threads fetching work.
 When user clicks "Search" button, the following steps are taken: